 -

 Cupid playing the drum.
 Biscuit, bronze.
 20th century.
-Biscuit figure placed on a gilded bronze base decorated with architectural and plant elements in a classicist style, showing a half-naked Cupid wearing a tricorn hat and playing a hollow drum.
-It has an incised mark on the base.
-This type of figure was common in European factories from the 18th century onwards, showing the god of love from classical mythology in disguise and in different attitudes.
+Biscuit figurine on a gilt bronze base decorated with classical architectural and vegetal motifs, depicting a semi-nude Cupid wearing a tricorn hat and playing a hollow drum.
+It bears an incised mark on the base.
+This type of figurine was common in European factories from the 18th century onwards, showing the classical god of love in disguise and in various poses.
 Weight: 0.373 kg.

 · Size: 11,5x7,5x13 cms.